MABR provide simultaneous nitrification-denitrification (SND) in anoxic conditions in new and upgrade wastewater treatment projects

 Air Use Inside an MABR Module

 The wastewater within an MABR module must be mixed periodically, and, in fact, bubbles are used in periodic cycles to mix the wastewater to avoid the drawbacks of mechanical mixing, but the pressure required is also negligible.

 Take a look inside an MABR module in this short video:

-The MABR module has combined new membrane polymer technology and old principles into an ingenious package that efficiently and simultaneously performs many functions within one small footprint.
+MABR combines new membrane polymer technology and old wastewater treatment principles into an ingenious package that efficiently and simultaneously performs many functions within one small footprint.